 Adaptation under constraint.
-That is the practice.
+That is our practice.

-PhD Plant Ecophysiology, McGill
+Plant Ecophysiology, McGill

 ACCA, formerly PwC